 General Data Privacy Regulation (GDPR)

-The GDPR, passed in 2018, has been one of the most impactful privacy legislations in recent years.
+The GDPR, enforced in 2018, has been one of the most impactful privacy legislations in recent years.
 The purpose of the GDPR is to provide European consumers with greater control over how their personal data is handled by businesses.
-It does so by requiring any business that serves citizens of the EU to provide those citizens with the opportunity to:
+It does so by requiring any business that serves residents of the EU to provide those residents with the opportunity to:

 - Access any data collected about them

 - Rectify any errors in the collected data